Transfer operators and atomic decomposition: Uniqueness and structure of invariant measures

 \section{Uniqueness and structure of invariant measures}

-The assumption $E=\{1\}$ in Corollary \ref{asip1} is the trickiest one to deal with.
-The following assumption allows us to understand better the structure of the invariant densities and it makes it easier to check $E=\{1\}$. \\
+The property that $1$ is a simple eigenvalue is quite useful and sometimes the trickiest to achieve, particularly in dynamical systems with discontinuities.
+The following assumption allows us to better understand the structure of the invariant densities and it makes it easier to check $E=\{1\}$. \\

 \fcolorbox{black}{white}{

 } \ \\